osallou/linuxintro/chapters/03_navigation.md

 ## setup for exercices

-We suppose here you are user *user1* and your home directory is */home/user1*, so simply replace /home/user1 by your user home directory in the exercices/examples
+We suppose here you are user *user1* and your home directory is */home/user1*, so simply replace */home/user1* by your user home directory in the following exercices/examples

 To know what is your home directory: